AnthonyNicklin/meat-free/README.md

 Further testing was conducted for adding recipes and editing recipes to ensure no errors would occur.

-While conducting this testing I found that select elements could not contain disabled selected attributes in the edit_recipes form.
-This was causing a bad request to the database if the dropdown menus had not been altered.
+While conducting this testing I found a bug with select elements could not contain disabled selected attributes in the edit_recipes form.
+Orginally I have hard coded the options in but, this was causing a bad request to the database if the dropdown menus had not been altered.
+I solved this issue using if statements and for loops, and passing in options via lists from the view to the template.
-I solved this issue by first passing the value in the database and then using an if else block I passed in variables from a list that were not in the database to create the list options.

 ## Depolyment

 The web application was created using PyCharm CE IDE.
 Git was used for version control and pushed to a remote repository hosted on Github.

-The web application is deployed using Heroku and can viewed here - Meat Free
+The web application is deployed using Heroku and can viewed here - [Meat Free](https://meat-free.herokuapp.com)

 The web application was built and tested locally and once near completion it was pushed to Heroku by linking the master git branch from the remote Github repository to the app created in Heroku.
-All changes pushed to the master Github branch automatically pushed to the production application in Heroku.
+All changes pushed to the master Github branch automatically pushs to the production application in Heroku.

-To ensure additional features and testing was conducted before being pushed to the production environment in Heroku.
+To ensure additional features and testing was conducted before pushing to the production environment in Heroku.
 I created a development branch in git.
 All changes were pushed with commits first to the development branch then once happy merged into the master branch.
 Then as mentioned this would automatically push to the production environment.